jmuryawan/HHA504_assignment_containers/markdown.md

 <img width="1470" alt="Screenshot 2024-11-12 at 15 51 51" src="https://github.com/user-attachments/assets/e01b8cf5-a7e8-4cd6-95f7-3a55d2366e5d">

 ## 4 - Reflections on the deployment process and any challenges faced and how you resolved them
+Due to GCP's straightforward interface, the deployment process was fairly simple.
+It also helped to follow the process done in class.
+Without it, deploying a Docker would have been confusing.